sakai135/wsl-vpnkit/README.md

 Keep this terminal open.

-In some environments, you may need to explicitly pass the environment variable `WSL_INTEROP` to `sudo`.
+In some environments, explicitly pass the environment variable `WSL_INTEROP` to `sudo`.

 ```sh
 sudo --preserve-env=WSL_INTEROP ./wsl-vpnkit
 ```

+Services on the WSL2 VM should be accessible from the Windows host using `localhost` through [the WSL networking integrations](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-insiders-preview-build-18945/#use-localhost-to-connect-to-your-linux-applications-from-windows).
+Services on the Windows host should be accessible using the IP from `VPNKIT_HOST_IP` (`192.168.67.2`).

 ## Troubleshooting